The Titanic as it left on its first & final voyage from South Hampton.

 The result: It was every man for himself aboard the rapidly sinking Lusitania, and so the fittest were the most likely to survive that accident.
 During the lengthy Titanic shipwreck, women in their reproductive years were the most likely to make it, while men of the same age had a lower probability of surviving.

 "Maritime disasters had never been analyzed in such a comparative manner before," said researcher Benno Torgler, a professor at the Queensland University of Technology.
 "Deriving information on how humans behave in life-and-death situations is fascinating, as individuals' true preferences are revealed."
+[See Stunning Photos of the Titanic Shipwreck]

 The two British ships sank within about three years of each other and carried passenger loads that were similar in age, gender and economic structure (ticket price was used to indicate social status).